Can Life Insurance Be Denied After Death?

 4. Death Resulted From an Excluded Cause

-Every life insurance policy lists exclusions, and deaths from these causes won't result in a payout.
-The suicide clause is one of the most common: most policies won't pay the full benefit if the policyholder dies by suicide within the first two years.
-Beneficiaries may receive only a refund of premiums paid.
+Every life insurance policy lists exclusions.
+Deaths from these causes don't get paid out.
+The suicide clause is most common: most policies won't pay the full benefit if the policyholder dies by suicide within the first two years.
+Beneficiaries may only get a refund of premiums paid.

-Death while committing a crime or participating in illegal activity voids coverage under most policies.
-Some policies also exclude deaths during high-risk activities like private aviation or extreme sports, unless the activities were disclosed and specifically covered.
+Death while committing a crime or doing illegal activity voids coverage under most policies.
+Some policies exclude deaths during high-risk activities like private aviation or extreme sports unless you disclosed these activities and got specific coverage.

 5. Homicide and the Slayer Rule

-The slayer rule prevents anyone who unlawfully causes a death from collecting the death benefit.
-If a beneficiary is involved in the insured's death, they forfeit their right to the payout.
-The funds go instead to a contingent beneficiary or the insured's estate.
+The slayer rule stops anyone who unlawfully causes a death from collecting the death benefit.
+A beneficiary involved in the insured's death forfeits the payout.
+The funds go to a contingent beneficiary or the insured's estate instead.

-Insurers often delay payment during homicide investigations, even when the beneficiary isn't a suspect.
-This delay shields all parties from premature payouts until the facts are clear.
+Insurers delay payment during homicide investigations even when the beneficiary isn't a suspect.
+This protects everyone from premature payouts until the facts are clear.

 6. Beneficiary Issues

 When multiple people claim the death benefit, the insurer may file an interpleader action.
-This legal action deposits the death benefit funds with a court, which then decides who receives the money.
+This deposits the death benefit funds with a court.
+The court decides who gets the money.

 7. Excessive Travel or Living Abroad

 Policies sometimes have geographic limitations.
-Failure to disclose frequent travel to high-risk countries or moving abroad without updating the insurer can trigger exclusions.
+Don't tell your insurer about frequent travel to high-risk countries or moves abroad and you can trigger exclusions.
 Travel to areas with U.S. State Department warnings may void coverage under certain policies.

-If your work or lifestyle involves international travel, review your policy's travel limitations carefully.
+Your work or lifestyle involves international travel?
+Review your policy's travel limitations carefully.
 Travel restrictions and geographic limitations vary by insurer and state regulations.
-A quick call to your insurer will clarify whether your travels affect your coverage.
+Call your insurer to find out if your travels affect your coverage.

 What to Do if a Life Insurance Claim Is Denied